 One of the best things about shopping at your local farmers’ market is the variety of vendors and the ability to shop for different types of foods all in one place.
 You may also be introduced to interesting and unique farmers’ market foods that you won’t find in a chain grocery store.

-From meats to sweets, from snacks to drinks, here are a few unique foods you’ll find among the stands at The Markets at Shrewsbury.
+From meats to sweets, from snacks to drinks, here are a few unique farmers market foods you’ll find at the Markets at Shrewsbury in Central Pennsylvania.

 Unsuspecting Produce Colors

 We know that fruits and vegetables are important because they encourage us to “eat a variety of colors.”
 But at your local farmers’ market, you may find that the produce comes in some unique colors.
-Be on the lookout for purple carrots, orange cauliflower, green tomatoes, or maybe even a yellow watermelon.
+Discovering staple produce in new and exciting colors is a great way to get the kids interested at mealtime.
+So, be on the lookout for purple carrots, orange cauliflower, green tomatoes, or maybe even a yellow watermelon.

 What is A Turducken?

-This mythical turducken is a unique farmers market food that is popular around the winter holidays.
+This mythical turducken is a unique farmers’ market food that is popular around the winter holidays.
+In fact, Turducken has become a Thanksgiving dinner essential to folks in central Pennsylvania.
 A Turducken is a deboned chicken stuffed into a deboned duck which is then stuffed into a deboned turkey.
 It also includes stuffing added between the layers of meat.

 Old Bay Pickle Chips